flyingpeakock/Console_sudoku/README.md

 To go to a specific box on the board type g followed by the column number then the row number.
 For example, to go to column 4, row 2 type g42.
 Press c to check the puzzle for any wrong inputs, mistakes turn red and correct inputs turn blue.
+Press c again to remove the colors.
 This game supports up to 3 pencil marks per box.
 To remove a mistake or the most recent pencil mark press your spacebar in their respective modes.